anthony-firn/DREAM/README.md

     c. *Pilot Launch*: Train and launch an initial version of the open-source language model.
 This preliminary version will serve as the basis for further improvements and fine-tuning by the community.

+    d. *Integration of LONGNET*: Explore the integration of the LONGNET model, a variant of the Transformer model that can handle extremely long sequences.
+This could improve DREAM's ability to process large datasets and handle complex tasks that require understanding of long sequences of data.

 2.  **Medium-Term Goals**:

     a. *Cryptographic Revolution*: Improve and proliferate systems that seamlessly compute Ring Learning with Errors (RLWE), contributing to the evolution of post-quantum cryptography.
 This would advance the field of cryptography and make encrypted communications more secure.